FlossWare-Archives/scripts/README.md

 * `--bintrayFile` - the actual local artifact you will publish.
 * `--bintrayContext` - this is a [FlossWare Scripts] (https://github.com/FlossWare/scripts) specific item and it denotes the context in which you are working.
 For example, if you are publishing RPMs, its the spec file used to build the RPM or a `pom.xml`.

-Any of the scripts support the `--help` command line argument which will emit the aforementioned names and descriptions to the console.
+All of the scripts support the `--help` command line argument which will emit the aforementioned names and descriptions to the console.

 #### Scripts

 Our scripts are divided into utilities and commands.
 The commands perform an action but those actions may require related functionality which is encapsulated in utilties.
-For example. the two version commands [version-create.sh] (https://github.com/FlossWare/scripts/blob/master/bash/bintray/version-create.sh) and [version-delete.sh] (https://github.com/FlossWare/scripts/blob/master/bash/bintray/version-delete.sh) both require a repo, package and version to work correctly.
+For example, the version commands [version-create.sh] (https://github.com/FlossWare/scripts/blob/master/bash/bintray/version-create.sh) and [version-delete.sh] (https://github.com/FlossWare/scripts/blob/master/bash/bintray/version-delete.sh) both require a repo, package and version to work correctly.
 This functionality is encapsulated in the [version-utils.sh] (https://github.com/FlossWare/scripts/blob/master/bash/bintray/bintray-version-util.sh) script.

 All commands require the following parameters:  `--bintrayUser`, `--bintrayKey` and `--bintrayAccount`.